-As indicated by the project's title, "Guidance on the Design of Ships for Enhanced Escape and Evacuation", the main purpose of the project is to provide guidance on this issue.
+As indicated by the project's title, "Guidance on the Design of Ships for Enhanced Escape and Operation", the main purpose of the project is to provide guidance on this issue.
 This will cover several areas:

-5.4 (a) The Design of Ships
+5.4 (a) THE DESIGN OF SHIPS

-This project aims to provide guidance on the design of ships that can be directly used by the MoD.
+This project aims to provide ship design guidance that can be directly used by the MoD.
 This will be achieved through the assessment of alternative access and accommodation arrangements.
 In addition, the project is seeking to identify any features or procedures that could be adopted as "good practice" in design for evacuation and personnel movement related operations.

-5.4 (b) The Detail Design Process
+5.4 (b) THE LEVEL OF DESIGN DETAIL

 This new capability of simulating, as part of the design, the movement of personnel from the early stages of ship design will affect the manner in which design is undertaken.
 The development of the design procedure is highly coupled to the development of the software tools and this project aims to provide guidance on the best approaches to be adopted.
 These will ensure effective assessment of personnel movement issues at an early stage.
-This includes issues such as the level of detail required in the model and the performance measures that are most useful to record effective ways of using them in an interactive design environment.
-Another issue is how best to iterate the design to a solution.
-The two approaches currently under consideration are to take a single design and modify it to improve the performance, or to produce a range of designs with different styles and then assess them all in comparison, against both traditional ship design criteria and the newly-available personnel movement performance criteria.
+This includes issues such as the level of detail required in the model and the performance measures, that are most useful, to record effective ways of using them in an interactive design environment.
+Another issue is how best to iterate the design to a solution. approaches currently under consideration are to take a single design and modify it to improve the performance, or to produce a range of designs with different styles and then assess them all in comparison.
+This would be done against both traditional ship design criteria and the newly-available personnel movement performance criteria.
+These distinct strategies will be compared and their advantages and disadvantages investigated.

-5.4 (c) The Wider Design Process
+5.4 (c) THE WIDER DESIGN PROCESS

-Another issue to be addressed is how to integrate the assessment of personnel movement in operational scenarios into the overall design process.
-The procedures used could be fixed and defined by naval rules, or could be treated as another aspect of the design to be improved.
-The performance of the personnel could become another aspect of the design to be included in cost-benefit and cost-performance analyses.
-If such aspects are considered then the main resultant outcome for the integration of personnel movement and ship architecture will be to facilitate the exchange of information between the ship designer and manning / personnel procedures experts.
-This would result in their different needs being incorporated in a single decision making process and facilitate a joint working environment.
+Another issue to be addressed is how to integrate, into the overall design process, the assessment of personnel movement in operational scenarios.
+The procedures used could be fixed and defined by naval operating procedures, or could be treated as another aspect of the design that could be improved as part of the general design development in a given design.
+In the latter case, the performance of the personnel could become another aspect of the design to be included in cost-benefit and cost-performance analyses.
+If such aspects are considered then the main outcome for the integration of personnel movement and ship architecture will be to facilitate the exchange of information between the ship designer and experts in manning / personnel operational procedures.
+This would result in their different needs being incorporated in a single decision making process and facilitate a joint working environment, where the ship's material design is evolved alongside the "design of the crew's capabilities".